Interoperating with the SatPC32 Satellite Tracking Application

 Commander can be configured to interoperate with the SatPC32 satellite tracking application.
 In this form of interoperation, SatPC32 directly and exclusively controls your transceiver; Commander

-interacts with with SatPC32 to track your transceiver's uplink frequency, downlink frequency, and mode, making these available to other applications just as it does when directly controlling a transceiver
+interacts with SatPC32 to track your transceiver's uplink frequency, downlink frequency, and mode, making these available to other applications just as it does when directly controlling a transceiver

 obtains the current satellite name from SatPC32, and makes this available to other applications